alkisax/eshopProject/notes.md

 - remove middleware from cart. guests need cart ✅
 - /cart/clean-junk /participant/clear-junk (longer than lastupdated a week)
 - stripe paypal and gpay (said its on stripe dashboard) ✅
-- multer upload
+- multer upload ✅
-- appwrite image bucket
+- appwrite image bucket ✅
-- clear junk endpoint
+- clear junk endpoint (what happens to deleted commodity images?)
 - new category schema with supercategory, and allow parent category with arr of categories as child.
 Also some categories to have an atribute of "tag"
 - stripe webhooks
 - comment crud
-- comment and store multer and appwrrite image bucket
 - chat gpt profanity comment test. if not pass wait for admin aproval or delete after 5 days
 - participants must have shipping address end email / users must have shipping address

+- create a security risks checklist

 # frontend
 - minimal shop ✅